AndyObtiva/puts_debuggerer/README.md

 Enter puts_debuggerer.
 A guilt-free puts debugger Ruby gem FTW!

-In other words, puts_debuggerer is a Ruby library for improved puts debugging, automatically displaying bonus useful information such as source line number and source code.
+In other words, puts_debuggerer is a Ruby library that provides improved puts debugging, automatically displaying bonus useful information such as source line numbers and source code, among many other goodies (mentioned in the README.)

 Partially inspired (only partially ;) by this blog post: https://tenderlovemaking.com/2016/02/05/i-am-a-puts-debuggerer.html